firecat53/urlscan/README.rst

 - Execute an arbitrary function (for example, copy URL to clipboard) instead of opening URL in a browser.

-- Configure colors via ~/.config/urlscan/config.json.
+- Configure colors and keybindings via ~/.config/urlscan/config.json.
 Generate default config file for editing with `P`.
 Cycle through available palettes with `p`.

 - Copy URL to clipboard (primary) with `C`.
 Requires xsel or xclip.